The Year Between: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on four critics, indicating "generally favorable" reviews.

 Mike McGranaghan of The Aisle Seat wrote, "A personal pet peeve is movies that use mental illness as a “quirky” personality trait for their central characters....The Year Between deftly avoids all that.
 This is one of the most authentic depictions of bipolar disorder I've seen."
 Dennis Harvey from Variety is equally effusive, praising Heller for maintaining a tonal balance of the subject matter: "The result is a useful mix of the pseudo-random and finely honed that refuses to hand-wring over Clem’s travails, yet simultaneously makes an upbeat case for her emerging from them intact — even if she’ll never exactly be Miss Congeniality."
 He also lauds the performances from the cast, and stated, "[The characters are] all amusing, yet free of caricature, and the prickly dynamics between them feel tart without being cynical."

 Nick Allen, a critic at RogerEbert.com, wrote in his 3½/4-star review, that "Alex Heller pulls off a dazzling tonal high-wire act for her directorial debut"; compliments the film's dialogue as "naturally, wildly funny, without sugarcoating the issues it embraces"; and concludes, "…that a daring dramedy like this can be made, and tactfully.…It's proof of a major talent."
 Steven Warner of In Review Online praised Buscemi and Smith-Cameron, both of whom he stated "have arguably never delivered a bad performance in their entire careers".

 Rendy Jones of Rendy Reviews had a mixed reception to the film, rating it 2½/5 stars.
 Jones applauded Heller's "deadpan charisma"; alluded to her having "chemistry with her co-stars", especially for her acting debut; and particularly complimenting the acting ensemble of Smith-Cameron, Buscemi, Robinson, and Oleff (who portray her mom, dad, sister, and brother, respectively).
 On the flipside, Jones had a bad reaction to the "deplorably crass main character" and took umbrage with the screenplay, evoking unfavorable comparisons to Lady Bird (2017).
 He felt it was "too formulaic…reminiscent of Judd Apatow's slacker comedies".
 In a more scathingly negative review, Carla Hay of Culture Mix lambasts the character of Clemence, calling her an "emotional terrorist", and summarizing, "The misguided comedy/drama “The Year Between” is an irritating slog that offensively uses bipolar disorder as an excuse for the central character to be cruel and toxic to everyone around her."